 When onions and dried fenugreek get together, the result is magical.
 Try making paneer kasoori methi with these two ingredients that give the gravy its unique, layered flavor.

 Cauliflower has a lovely flavor of its own and doesn’t need many add-ons to taste great.
 This recipe of cheese-coated cauliflower that lets the cauliflower’s natural taste stand out.
-The conventional recipe of cooking cauliflower with cheese would use a heavier cheese sauce, but this one rides on just a hint of cheese – enough to get your taste buds feel it but not so much that it overshadows the cauliflower.
+There’s a touch of garlic and a hint of cheese – enough to get your taste buds feel it but not so much that it overshadows the vegetable that stars in the recipe.